thexavier666/hugo_blog/content/post/newLinux.md

 type: post
 ---

-This is just a self-tutorial because I need to install and reinstall Linux quite a few times.
+This is just a tutorial/guide for myself because I need to install and reinstall Linux quite a few times.
 Some of the tips are for laptops only.
-They will be tagged with [Laptop]
+They will be tagged with [Laptop].
+I generally install Ubuntu Mate in all machines because it's light and stable.

 ## Network connectivity

 ### Adding proxy
-Edit the file `/etc/apt/apt.conf` and add the following lines
+Edit the file `/etc/profile` and add the following lines

 ```shell
 export http_proxy="http://10.3.100.207:8080"